Viviane G. Ali

 In Brief

-Currently, I'm studying the bacterial community that coexists with the algae holobiont Gracilaria chilensis.
-In this context, I'm focused on assessing the effects of domestication in this bacteriota in terms of diversity, composition and structure.
-At the same time, diving on the functional potential of this microbial community looking for metabolic capabilities, previosly published in literature, as key for the seaweed - microbe interaction.
+During my masters I studied the bacterial community that coexists with the algae holobiont Gracilaria chilensis.
+In this context, I sought to understand the effects of domestication in this microbiota in terms of richness, composition and structure.
+At the same time, diving on the functional potential of this microbial community looking at their metabolic capacities.

-Previously, I have worked applying eDNA techniques to study the composition of coral reefs at the Tropical Eastern Pacific (TEP) of Panama looking at coral and elasmobranch diversities.
+Previously, I have worked applying eDNA techniques to study the OTUs composition of coral reefs at the Tropical Eastern Pacific (TEP) of Panama and Costa Rica, looking at coral, sponge and elasmobranch diversities in coral reefs and mangroves ecosystems.

-Environmental DNA techniques consists in high-throughput sequencing for multitaxa identification using total and typically degraded DNA extracted from an environmental sample (Taberlet et al. 2012).
-When complemented with metabarcoding, marker genes are used to specify the taxa on study.
+Living beings liberate traces of their genetic material to their surrounding environment every day.
+Environmental DNA techniques consists in high-throughput sequencing of an environmental sample for multitaxa identification using total and typically degraded DNA, liberated in the environment (Taberlet et al. 2012).
+When complemented with sequencing of specific marker genes the study of specific eurakyotic taxa is allowed.

 This techniques present different advantages (Adams et al. 2019), as: